Want to raise a veggie eater? Tempt your child with these 7 veggie dips for kids.

-But one thing that may move the needle is a dip.
 Kids love to dip their food.
 I’m not sure if it’s a mechanical process thing, or an independence thing, but most children I have known like to dip their food.

 Blending high protein cottage cheese and herbs not only makes for a flavorful combination, it will also offer up a stick-to-your-ribs punch of protein.
 The result?
 Fewer requests for extra snacks.